cog

 1: Make a bookmark with the code from here & run it on any page.

-Has to be done for each WiFI network; Chrome OS version 85+ required
+Has to be done for each Wi-Fi network; patched on Chrome OS 128+

 Prevents your Chromebook from automatically updating.